An Investing Road Map for Retirees

 A version of this article originally published in April 2017.

 Even retirees who are seasoned investors will tell you that transitioning from accumulating to spending from their portfolios is a challenge.
-The "right" withdrawal rate and strategy seems to be a moving target.
+The "right" withdrawal strategy seems to be a moving target.

 Because mapping out a durable in-retirement investment plan can be so complicated, it's crucial to do your homework.
 Read everything about retirement planning you can get your mitts on and sample a range of opinions from various online retirement calculators (T. Rowe Price Retirement Income Calculator and Vanguard's Retirement Nest Egg Calculator are two favorites).
 Also consider getting some guidance from an advisor on the viability of your plan and its positioning.
 Above all, keep in mind that your in-retirement portfolio is a work in progress: The most successful retirement plans, while not overly complicated, need to change with the times and be responsive to changes in your own situation.